thepranab/materials-for-max-qe2021-online-school/Day-2/example2.Al/ex2.chdens/README.md

 * **Example 2:**  `2-chdens-paw.pwtk`

-  This examples shows how to calculate all electron VALENCE and total charge density by using the PAW potential.
+  This examples shows how to calculate all electron *VALENCE* and *TOTAL* charge density by using the PAW potential.
 Notice now the electron charge around nuclei.
 To run the example, execute: